Two of the leading experts in the field of Sales Performance Management (SPM) and Incentive Compensation Management (ICM) had a chance to chat.

-Marshall started the discussion by asking Kohari to talk a bit about the differences between SPM software and ICM software.
+David Marshall started the discussion by asking David Kohari to talk a bit about the differences between SPM software and ICM software.
 Of particular interest was the kind of journey businesses take when they use ICM technologies, as well as how these tools can lead to better business practices overall.

-Marshall felt it was essential to begin by looking at Gartner — who is viewed as the gold standard in this field — and analyzing how they assess different software categories, including SPM.
+David M felt it was essential to begin by looking at Gartner — who is viewed as the gold standard in this field — and analyzing how they assess different software categories, including SPM.
 Gartner is one of the world’s leading research and advisory companies.
 Its goal is to help companies create successful organizations today and build on that success for tomorrow.